lossanna/RestoreNet/data/raw/README_rawdata.md

 `Master Germination Data 2022.xlsx`
 - Received from Hannah Farrell via email.
 I believe this is what she used to write her paper, which is currently in review.
 - File will not be modified in any way.

+## Other
+`edited-monitor_conflicting-monitoring-info-resolved.xlsx`
+- Originally from 02.R script, but then I redid the script on 2023-09-09 so I don't need to do manual edits anymore.
+I wrote justifications here, though, so I thought I would save the file.
+All the changes should be the same.
+- Spreadsheet of monitoring events with conflicting information between the `subplot` and `2x2` data.
+Monitoring information refers to the columns `Site`, `Date_Seeded`, `Date_Monitored`, `Plot`, `Treatment`, and `PlotMix`.
+Each monitoring event (for each plot) is given an ID number (`MonitorID`), unrelated to the data actually collected from the subplot or 2x2 m plot.
+- Converted to an Excel file to manually edit so I could highlight changes and add comments.
+- `comparison` tab manually edited to highlight correct values in green, and wrong values in yellow.
+Comments inserted to give brief explanation of how this decision was made.
+Justifications also written in comments in `02_correct-monitoring-info.R` script.
+- `corrected` tab manually created to have table of only correct information to read back in.